 ’Tis the Season for Soft, Supple Skin

 Winter is on its way, and with it comes the many joys of the season: snowflakes, hot chocolate, roaring fires, and dry, scaly skin.
-Whether you’re turning up the heat or braving the wind and cold, do more to protect your skin than throwing on a cute hat and this year’s trendy coat.
-Obagi® makes it easy to love your skin with these winter-proof tips:
+Whether you’re turning up the heat or braving the wind and cold, do more to help protect your skin than throwing on a cute hat and this year’s trendy coat.
+Obagi makes it easier to love your skin with these winter-proof tips:

 Be a Bathing Beauty

 Plan to take extra steps to help keep your skin from becoming dry and itchy after you bathe since the low humidity of winter won’t do your skin any favors.
 Keep the water lukewarm and stick to short baths: hot water might help soothe your muscles, but soaking in it for long periods of time will definitely take the natural oils right out of your already dry, irritated skin.
 You’ll also want to look for bath oils containing mineral oil (but without detergents, which strip your skin of natural protective oils) to help hold in the moisture your skin has absorbed during your bath.1

 Once you’re out of the tub, the trick is to pat the skin dry (rubbing can irritate already sensitive skin) and moisturize while it’s still damp.
 Ask your skin care physician about Obagi Professional-C™ Serums, our award-winning serums that contain a concentrated dose of Vitamin C and leave your skin feeling dewy soft.
 The rich formulas can help minimize the appearance of fine lines and wrinkles made prominent by dry skin.